Windows Server 2016 DNS Role Explained – [The Full Guide]

 Obviously, we need a solution. and here where the DNS comes.

-Simply the DNS maps between IP address and names so each device can be accessed by a name.
+Simply the DNS maps between IP addresses and names so each device can be accessed by a name.
 It’s somehow like a phonebook.

 If you type www.google.com in your browser address bar.
 And the IP address for google.com is in your local memory the browser will open google.